blendle/object-cache/README.md

 Cache.backend = { primary: Redis.new, replicas: [Redis.new, Redis.new] }
 ```

+When writing the initial object to the backend, the `primary` Redis is used.
+On
+subsequent requests, a random replica is used to retrieve the stored value.

 The above example obiously only works if the replicas receive the written data
 from the primary instance.